Auld Lang Syne (The New Year's Anthem)

 "Auld Lang Syne (The New Year's Anthem)" is a song by American singer-songwriter Mariah Carey from her second Christmas album and thirteenth studio album, Merry Christmas II You (2010).
 The second single from the album, an extended play consisting of nine remixes was released by Island on December 14, 2010.
 Using the Robert Burns poem "Auld Lang Syne," Carey along with Randy Jackson and Johnny "Sev" Severin (of RedOne) composed a new arrangement, added lyrics and re-titled it.

 The track garnered a negative response from critics, all of whom disliked how Carey had changed the poem into a house song.
-An accompanying music video was released featuring a pregnant Carey singing in front of a background of exploding fireworks.
+An accompanying music video features a pregnant Carey singing in front of a background of exploding fireworks.
 "Auld Lang Syne (The New Year's Anthem)" charted on the lower regions of the South Korean international singles charts and at number nine on the US Holiday Digital Songs chart.

 Background and composition

 "Auld Lang Syne (The New Year's Anthem)" is a re-write of "Auld Lang Syne" by Robert Burns.

 "Auld Lang Syne (The New Year's Anthem)" is a re-write of "Auld Lang Syne" by Scottish poet and lyricist Robert Burns, which was written in 1788 and published in James Johnson's Scots Musical Museum in 1796.
-However, as noted by the BBC's Pauline Mackay, Burns often re-arranged and rewrote old songs before publishing them as his own work, and is thus listed under the public domain.
+As noted by the BBC's Pauline Mackay, Burns often re-arranged and rewrote old songs before publishing them as his own work, and is thus listed under the public domain.

 Mariah Carey's version is a new arrangement that uses some of the original lyrics by Burns, and was composed by Carey with Randy Jackson and Johnny "Sev" Severin.
 The singer's vocals were recorded by Brian Garten at Henson Studios and Westlake Recording Studios, both located in Los Angeles, California.

 The music for the song was recorded by Severin, Keith Gretlein and Garten.
 It was mixed by Phil Tan and Damien Lewis at The Ninja Beat Club in Atlanta, Georgia.
 All instrumentation was performed by Severin, apart from the piano which was played by James "Big Jim" Wright.
-Background vocals were performed Melonie Daniels, Sherry McGhee and Onitsha Shaw.
+Background vocals were performed by Melonie Daniels, Sherry McGhee and Onitsha Shaw.
 Rye Songs administered by songs of Universal (BMI)/Hope Faith Destiny Music Group (BMI); 2101 Songs Admin.
 By Sony/ATV (BMI).
 Johnny "Sev" Severin appears on behalf of RedOne Productions.

 It appears as the thirteenth and final song on the standard track listing of Merry Christmas II You (2010).
 On December 14, 2010, Carey released Extended play of nine remixes by (five by Ralphi Rosario and four by Johnny Vicious) as a digital download on iTunes.
 "Auld Lang Syne (The New Year's Anthem)" is a house track with a "thumping" instrumental according to Rich Juzwiak of The Village Voice, that lasts for three minutes and forty-seven seconds.
 At one point in the song, Carey says "Does anybody really know the words?"